SCIERke/SCIERke/README.md

 ## Hi Friend!! 👋

 Hi, my name is Peerapat Setsuk.I'm studying at Bodindecha (Sing Singhaseni) 2 School.<br>
-I'm passionate about cybersecurity, programming, and especially cats!🐱💖<br>
+I'm passionate about cybersecurity, programming, and especially cats!😾<br>
+✉️Contact Me-via Email: peerapatsetsuk15@gmail.com

 <!--a
 **SCIERke/SCIERke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.